- Data Storage

-- Site visitors are assigned a unique user identifier, UUID, so that Hotjar can keep track of returning visitors without relying on any personal information, such as the IP address.
+- Site users are assigned a unique user identifier, UUID, so that Hotjar can keep track of returning users without relying on any personal information, such as the IP address.

 - When collecting data with Recordings, Hotjar automatically suppresses keystroke data on all input fields.
-In all cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.
+In all cases, the data is suppressed client-side, the user's browser, which means it never reaches our servers.

 Data collection and transmission

 - Firewalls are in place exposing only the necessary ports through the internet and between different servers.
 Intrusion protection system (IPS) software is in place as a second layer of security, which will block access as soon as any suspicious login activity is detected.

-- Hotjar transmits data from the visitor's browser to our system using HTTPS.
+- Hotjar transmits data from the user's browser to our system using HTTPS.

 - The protocols and ciphers suite used to encrypt data in transit are available at the end of this article.

 Data access and authentication

 Only Hotjar engineers who require such access to perform their job efficiently are given this type of access.
 Different engineers are given different access rights on different system components as well depending on what their job requires.
 Engineers who do have access, have their own credentials and these are only valid when used from specific IPs.
 SSH Key-Based authentication is used for server access.

 Data collected through Hotjar is exclusively reserved for use by our users and customers.
 Hotjar does not make use of the data collected in any form or way unless consent is officially given by an admin of the Hotjar account, clearly outlining what the data will be used for.